bebebebebe/WebRTC/README.md

 ## To Use

+You can clone the repo, and load the files locally, or use the hosted versions linked to below.

 One person, the "sender" should load <a href='sender.html'>`sender.html`</a>

 Someone else in the same wifi network (or you, in another browser window) should load <a href='receiver.html'>`receiver.html`</a>